linuxbud/HackDroid/README.md

 # HACK ANDROID OVER INTERNET

+Hacking was not a child's play yesterday, but today.
+Just like sci-fi movies, you just type a single keyword "androhack" and select a device.
+ Baam! ow you've the graphical control of that device.

+So, whhat is AndroHack?
-It is a Program written in python and build for
-Unix, Linux, and Unix like Operating Systems.
+It's a program written in python and build for Unix, Linux, and Unix like Operating Systems.
-It can also get access of any Operating System running Android in it.
+It can get access of any Operating System running Android in it.

-Functionality:
+## Functionality:

     1. Shell
     2. Remote control of hacked device with screen. [ Default ]

 ## Note